cybercog/laravel-ownership/README.md

 #### Overwrite strict ownership owner's foreign key

-By default owner model will be the same as `config('auth.providers.users.model')` provides.
+By default, owner model will be the same as `config('auth.providers.users.model')` provides.

 To override default owner model in strict ownership, it's primary key or foreign key extend your ownable model with additional attributes: